 Dance belts that work for young dancers:

 - MStevens dance belts are sized at least a size smaller than most.
 Their size S will fit a boy with a 24" waist.
-They are made of a spandex/nylon blend called "Milliskin" which is light weight, stretchy, and smooth on the skin, making them a good first dance belt.
+They are made of a spandex/nylon blend called "Milliskin" which is light weight, stretchy, and smooth on the skin, making them a popular first dance belt, even though they aren’t as supportive as other brands.

-- WearMoi makes dance belts down to boys size 8/10, which will fit a 21" waist.
+- WearMoi makes dance belts down to boys size 8/10.
 These were introduced in the USA by boysdancetoo, whose catalog states, "The best men’s dance belt available, for boys too!
 The narrow elastic band is outrageously soft.
 The cup has a soft interlining padding that provides support, comfort and a good look under tights.
 The thong is thin, flexible and is as comfortable as a thong can get."

-My Son Can Dance is a blog written by journalist Nina Amir, whose teenage son Julian has been dancing since age 3.
-She offers a mother's perspective and humor in dealing with the dance belt issue:
+My Son Can Dance is a blog written by journalist Nina Amir, whose son Julian has been dancing since age 3.
+She offers a mother's perspective and humor in dealing with the dance belt issue she faced when Julian was a teen dancer:

 The Difference Between a Dance Belt and a Dance Brief